GSK licenses companies to make cheap copies of HIV prevention drug | Health

 Describing the licences as "welcome" in a statement, Médecins Sans Frontières (MSF)/Doctors Without Borders said that GSK should provide more information on the current availability and price of the drug in low- and middle-income countries while waiting for generic production to begin.
 The medical NGO said it had been in negotiations with ViiV for months to get enough supplies of the drug, but was still unable to meet demand.

 "ViiV should be ashamed: it has a lifesaving HIV prevention drug at its fingertips but is failing to ensure there's enough available for people who need it," said Dr. Helen Bygrave, chronic disease adviser for MSF's access campaign.
-GSK was not immediately available for comment in response.
+A GSK spokesperson said the company shared MSF's ambition to enable broad access to the drug.

+"We are moving at pace to increase capacity... to meet the demand," the spokeperson said, adding that it planned to update partners including MSF "in the coming weeks" to share its progress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)